 Viroids can be difficult to diagnose.
-They can not be detected using standard virological methods such as enzyme-linked immunosorbent assay (ELISA) used to detect specific proteins, as viroids do not encode a coat-protein (Xiong, 2002).
+They cannot be detected using standard virological methods such as enzyme-linked immunosorbent assay (ELISA) used to detect specific proteins, as viroids do not encode a coat-protein (Xiong, 2002).
 Due to their limited size, viroids are too small to be visualised with an electron microscope (Büchen-Osmond, 2002).
-The methods currently available for the detection of PSTVd are visual symptoms and molecular techniques such as hybridisation assays and reverse transcriptase-polymerase chain reaction (RT-PCR), which will detect the viroid RNA molecule and reverse polyacrylamide gel electrophoresis (R-PAGE).
+The methods currently available for the detection of PSTVd are visual symptoms (if present) and molecular techniques such as hybridisation assays and reverse transcriptase-polymerase chain reaction (RT-PCR), which will detect the viroid RNA molecule and reverse polyacrylamide gel electrophoresis (R-PAGE).

-In the laboratory, visual symptoms can be confirmed (or negated) using a three-phased RT-PCR test and subsequent sequencing of PCR products.
+In the laboratory, PSTVd can be confirmed (or negated) using a three-phased RT-PCR test and subsequent sequencing of PCR products.
+The presence of visual symptoms cannot be relied on.